Opinion | Republicans’ new civic religion: Election denial

 But these Trump quotes are from February 2016, when he lost the Iowa caucuses.
 And they were directed at the winner, fellow Republican Ted Cruz.

 It’s worth recalling that episode now, as distrust in elections becomes the new civic religion of Republican voters.
 Trump has alleged fraud against Democrats in 2016, 2018, 2020 and now 2021, but he once did the same to a Republican.
 In all cases except for Cruz (who did attempt to mislead voters), the charges were grounded in nothing but self-interest. .
-For Trump, it’s binary: Heads I win, tails you cheated — except in 2016, when he alleged massive fraud even in victory.
+For Trump, it’s binary: Heads I win, tails you cheated — except against Hillary Clinton, when he alleged massive fraud even in victory.

 Yet this flimsy fallacy has consumed the Republican electorate.
 A CNN poll released a week ago found that fully 59 percent of Republicans agreed that “believing that Donald Trump won the 2020 election” is either somewhat or very important to “what being a Republican means to you.”
 It may be sickening that a democracy-killing lie has become core to Republican identity, but it shouldn’t be surprising.
 Republican officeholders routinely echo Trump’s fraud fictions — and Trump never stops, as last week illustrated: